 mezzo-soprano

-After a master's degree at Le Puy-en-Velay, followed by literary studies and a Master's degree, Laura Muller studied opera singing in Paris, where she obtained a DEM in 2018.
-She also attended Françoise Tillard's Lied et mélodie class, taking part in masterclasses with Regina Werner and Donna Brown.
-She is a laureate of the Académie des Paris Frivoles in 2019.
+After training as a choir member in Le Puy-en-Velay and pursuing literary studies through the master’s level, Laura Muller studied opera singing in Paris, where she earned a DEM in 2018.
+She also attended Françoise Tillard’s Lied and melody class, and during this time participated in masterclasses led by Regina Werner and Donna Brown.
+She was a laureate of the Académie des Paris Frivoles in 2019.
 She performs regularly with vocal ensembles such as Les Métaboles (conducted by Léo Warynski) and Sequenza 9.3 (conducted by Catherine Simonpietri).
-She is regularly invited as solo viola by the Centre de musique de chambre de Paris (conductor Jerôme Pernoo) for the "Bach and breakfast" cantata cycle.
-In 2022, she appeared as solo viola in Bach's St. John Passion with Le Concert d'Astrée and Ensemble Hemiolia.
-She regularly takes part in productions and concerts by the Parole et Musique association (artistic director Françoise Tillard).
-She has sung the role of Gontran in Chabrier's Une Éducation manquée! and Mazet in Gounod's La Colombe.
-In recent years, Laura has become particularly involved in the contemporary repertoire.
-As a soloist, she has taken part in numerous premieres, including: Pion prend tour en D9, opera by Bruno Giner (conductor Philippe Nahon); Dorian Gray, a quest for eternal youth, opera by Mariana Ungureanu (dir.
-Ajtony Csaba); Cinq études sacrées by Yann Robin (dir.
-Léo Warynski, France Musique); The sixth commandment by Elzbieta Sikora (Szczecin Philharmonic, Poland); Lacrimosa, for mezzo and instrumental ensemble by Lorenzo Troiani (Festival Ensemble(s), Paris 2023).
-Franck Bedrossian's piece for mezzo-soprano a capella Départs de feu was written for her voice and dedicated to her.
-The piece was premiered for Anne Montaron's program Création mondiale on France Musique, then performed live at the Zagreb Biennale of Contemporary Music (April 2023).
-In June 2023, she sang this piece and Philippe Leroux's Ma Belle si tu voulais (solo a capella) at the Opéra de Marseille as part of the GMEM's Propagations festival.
+She is regularly invited as solo alto by the Paris Chamber Music Center (conducted by Jérôme Pernoo) for the “Bach and Breakfast” cantata series.
+In 2022, she performed the solo alto part in Bach’s St. John Passion with the Concert d’Astrée and the Hemiolia ensemble.
+She regularly participates in productions and concerts with the Parole et Musique association (artistic director Françoise Tillard).
+There, she has notably sung the role of Gontran in Chabrier’s Une Éducation manquée ! and the role of Mazet in Gounod’s La Colombe.
+In recent years, Laura has been particularly involved in the contemporary repertoire.
+As a soloist, she has participated in numerous premieres, including: *Pion prend tour en D9*, an opera by Bruno Giner (conducted by Philippe Nahon); *Dorian Gray, a quest for eternal youth*, an opera by Mariana Ungureanu (conducted by Ajtony Csaba); *Cinq études sacrées* by Yann Robin (conducted by Léo Warynski, France Musique); The Sixth Commandment by Elżbieta Sikora (Szczecin Philharmonic, Poland); Lacrimosa, for mezzo-soprano and instrumental ensemble by Lorenzo Troiani (Festival Ensemble(s), Paris 2023).
+Franck Bedrossian’s piece for a cappella mezzo-soprano, Départs de feu, was written for her voice and is dedicated to her.
+This piece premiered on Anne Montaron’s program Création mondiale on France Musique, then in public at the Zagreb Contemporary Music Biennale (April 2023).
+In June 2023, she performed this piece along with Philippe Leroux’s Ma Belle si tu voulais (solo voice a cappella) at the Marseille Opera House as part of the GMEM’s Propagations festival.
 In 2024, she premiered Visions by Matteo Franceschini and a piece by Pasquale Corrado at the Milano Musica festival.
-She is also preparing a recital program of American melodies (Ives, Barber, Copland) with tenor Stuart Patterson and pianist Irina Kataeva.
+She is also preparing a recital program featuring American art songs (Ives, Barber, Copland) alongside tenor Stuart Patterson and pianist Irina Kataeva.

 Laurent Camatte